stanfordnlp/dspy/docs/docs/building-blocks/8-typed_predictors.md

 ## Typed Predictors as Decorators

-While the `dspy.TypedPredictor` and `dspy.TypedChainOfThought` provide a convinient way to use typed predictors, you can also use their as decorators to enforce type constraints on the inputs and outputs of the function.
-Good thing is that you won't need to explicitly define a Signature class because it's created internally based on function arguments, outputs and docstring.
+While the `dspy.TypedPredictor` and `dspy.TypedChainOfThought` provide a convenient way to use typed predictors, you can also use them as decorators to enforce type constraints on the inputs and outputs of the function.
+This relies on the internal definitions of the Signature class and its function arguments, outputs, and docstrings.

 ```
 # Function name is output key